Prof. Jamal Lewis

-Rian Harriman is a fourth year Ph.D. candidate in Immunology and is a member of the Designated Emphasis in Biotechnology program.
+Rian Harriman is a fifth year Ph.D. candidate in Immunology and is a member of the Designated Emphasis in Biotechnology program.
 After receiving his B.S in Microbiology from Cal Poly San Luis Obispo, Rian worked at the biotech company Crystal Bioscience where he identified and isolated monoclonal antibodies to clinically significant targets.
 In addition, he assisted in Crystal’s milestone accomplishment of creating the world’s first transgenic chicken capable of producing fully human antibodies.
 His current research focuses on designing tolerance-inducing vaccine platforms consisting of microparticles composed of bacteria-derived polysaccharides.
 In his spare time, Rian enjoys playing basketball, eating adventurous foods, and camping.